FurkanGozukara/CSE105-2020-introduction-to-programming/README.md

+# CSE105-2020-introduction-to-programming

 Introduction to Programming CSE105 - 2020 - Toros University

+Discord Channel of the Course for every kind of questions and answers : https://discord.gg/6Mrb8MwteQ

 This repository is dedicated to the Introduction to Programming With C# Course 2020 Toros University, Computer and Software Engineering Department